kafka-ops/julie/README.md

 ```

 more examples can be found at the [example/](example/) directory.

-Also check the documentation on ACL and RBAC in [the docs](https://kafka-topology-builder.readthedocs.io/) for information on what ACLs are created.
+Also, please check, the documentation in [the docs](https://kafka-topology-builder.readthedocs.io/) for extra information and
+examples on managing ACLs, RBAC, Principales, Schemas and many others.

 ## Interested in contributing back?